FejixGUI/Fejix-website/content/home.md

 Some of the frameworks don't have semantically correct definition of widget elements.
 A pink rectangle with rounded corners of radius 3 pixels?
 Why?
 Whyy?!
 I know that my computer can draw whatever I want, but the pink rectangle appears to be a button!
 That's not right.
 Rectangles can't have content.
 One of the goals of Fejix is to fix that.

-Anyway, there's definitely dothing bad in yet another GUI framework.
+Anyway, there's definitely nothing bad in yet another GUI framework.

+GUIML in case of Fejix is called Fejix Markup Language or FjML

 ## Looking for a logo :eyes: